JamesClonk/k8s-infrastructure/README.md

 #### Why using simple basic-auth for all ingresses?

 I was considering and experimenting with using [oauth2-proxy](https://github.com/oauth2-proxy/oauth2-proxy) and [authelia](https://github.com/authelia/authelia), but ultimately made the same decision as with regards to using operators.
 It simply doesn't make much sense for a single-user Kubernetes cluster, the engineering and operational overhead was not worth it.
+All I needed are static username+password credentials for securing my applications.

 My recommendation would be to use one of these two if you have more requirements than me:
 - https://github.com/oauth2-proxy/oauth2-proxy (Simple oauth2 proxy to be used with GitHub for example)